-Today’s students are encouraged to acquire skills in science, technology, engineering and mathematics (STEM) related disciplines, and the employment outlook for actuaries may be just the incentive that some students need to challenge themselves in their STEM studies.
+Today’s students are encouraged to acquire skills in science, technology, engineering, and mathematics (STEM) related disciplines.
+The employment outlook for actuaries may be just the incentive for some students to challenge themselves in their STEM studies.

 Projected Job Growth for Actuaries

 According to the Bureau of Labor Statistics (BLS), actuaries’ estimated job growth rate is much faster than the average rate for all jobs that the agency surveyed in 2014.
 The total number of actuary jobs in the United States (U.S.) that the BLS recorded in 2014 was 24,600, and this modest figure gives a good indication of the select nature of this group of mathematicians.
 A greater than average percentage rate of job growth for the actuary role is expected partially because the current number of actuary jobs within the U.S. is relatively limited.
 The states where actuaries can find the highest number of jobs are New York, Pennsylvania, California, Illinois, and Texas.

 Besides gaining an undergraduate degree in business, mathematics, or actuarial science, an aspiring actuary must pass a group of finance-related tests administered by private, professional associations for actuaries.
 The Casualty Actuarial Society encourages membership of actuaries who specialize in performing quantitative risk analysis for casualty and property insurance.
 Their nine competency exams are tailored for the insurance industry.
 The Society of Actuaries offers membership to actuaries who work in all types of industries, and their five examinations focus on financial mathematics and statistical modeling of risk events.